 Caulking is a flexible membrane that is used to seal gaps in the exterior that have excessive movement, where mortar would fail.
-Buildings, will expand and shrink periodically, with the changing temperature and climates.
-Caulking has been designed so that it will work with the building while it moves.
+Buildings will expand and shrink periodically with the changing temperature and climates; and caulking has been designed so that it will work with the building while it moves.
 The material has its limitations and knowing the limitations of each of the products and how it is installed, helps us choose the proper product for the application.

 Through Wall Flashing